dylanbarrett-analytics/instacart-temporal-insights/README.md

 ## **Final Thoughts**

-My previous project (*Instacart Behavioral Buying Patterns*) heavily featured **frequency** and **volume** when it came to purchasing behavior at the individual customer level.
+My previous project (*Instacart Behavioral Product Patterns*) heavily featured **frequency** and **volume** when it came to purchasing behavior at the individual customer level.
 While these two measures are certainly impactful and they convey a solid storyline, they didn't tell the full story about the customer base's behavior at scale.
 In this particular project, incorporating **time elements** opens the door for **behavioral predictability**.
 This helps uncover moments when shopping patterns are not only strong (customer to customer), but also **reliable** (across the entire customer base).

 For business intelligence operations, the awareness of this customer base predictability creates opportunities for strategies that align with high-consistency routines, such as time-targeted promotions and optimized push notifications.